Any share changes must be submitted to lucsa@theurbancanopy.org by Monday at 11AM!!!

 Locally-sourced food and home goods to round out your CSA box!
 Save trips to the grocery store and get what you need delivered inside your LUCSA share.

-Add-On Order form must be submitted by noon on Monday!
+Add-On Order form must be submitted by 11 AM on Monday!

 NOTES FROM THE FARM: